Graduate School Curricular Guidelines CG

 - If the certificate requires 21 or more credit hours.

-- If the certificate is for teacher licensure, endorsement, and teacher preparation-continuing programs, then contact the education dean in EHE who will submit an electronic Initial Inquiry form through the ODHE’s online degree tracking proposal system for educator preparation/teacher licensure requests."
+- If the certificate is for teacher licensure, endorsement, and teacher preparation-continuing programs, then contact the education dean in EHE who will submit an electronic Initial Inquiry form through the ODHE’s online degree tracking proposal system for educator preparation/teacher licensure request.

 X*** Submitted as part of annual report submitted by the Graduate School, however no formal review is completed